tdmadam/OMCI-for-SFP-Stick/files/crc32_aal5.md

-Finding useful online calculators for OMCI CRC32 is not an easy task, as most of them use other algorithms.
-The same is true for the crc32 tool on Linux or the zlib library.

 Verification of GPON OMCI communications relies on the implementation of the CRC32 algorithm found in the [ITU-T I363.5 ATM Adaptation Layer : Type 5 AAL](https://www.itu.int/rec/T-REC-I.363.5/en) specification.
 The same algorithm is used for bzip2 file compression.